shaoqiangzhang/DeepBID/README.md

 - pandas

-## Brief Introduction
+## Brief usage

-- DeepBID.py  the main code for single-cell RNA-seq data
+- DeepBID.py :the main code for single-cell RNA-seq data
-- utils.py functions used in experiemnts.
+- utils.py : functions used in experiemnts.
-- metrics.py codes for evaluation of clustering results.
+- metrics.py ：code for evaluation of clustering results.
-- layers.py function of NB and ZINB
+- layers.py ：functions of NB and ZINB

 Samples to run the code is given as follows